dalars-tech/drms-portal/README.md

 The application hides school management for school administrators, but database RLS policies are the security boundary.
 Verify that `schools` INSERT, UPDATE, and DELETE policies are owner-only, and that `result_uploads` SELECT is restricted to the uploader or the project owner.
 Do not use a public `result_uploads` SELECT policy in production if upload metadata should remain private; the public learner portal uses the RPC and does not need direct upload-record access.

+## Printing grade results

+After running the `assessment_period` migration in **Learner search setup**, the dashboard's **Print Grade Results** panel can print a selected school's grade and term.
+Each learner is listed in assessment-number order, and the printout includes every uploaded assessment for that learner in the selected term.
+Learners without uploaded results remain listed with a notice.

 Before assigning an administrator to a school, create that person's account in Supabase Dashboard under **Authentication > Users** with the same email and password you give them.
 The school form only stores the email-to-school assignment; passwords are handled by Supabase Auth and are never stored in this application.
 An authenticated account cannot open the dashboard until its email is assigned to at least one school.

 ## Spreadsheet upload format